anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 Upload this script to DBFS as well.
 Users can place at any location as per their choice.
 Here in this tutorial it is placed at FileStore/tables/scripts/**

-### Step 4: Configure and launch an _Anovos_ workflow as a Databricks job
+### Step 4: Configure and launch an _Anovos_ workflow as a Databricks job in Python way

 Once all files have been copied to DBFS, we can create an Azure Databricks job that starts a cluster and launches the _Anovos_ workflow.

-Here's an example of a job configuration: In fig you can show we need to keep the type as Python and also need to give the dbfs path of `main.py` script.In Parameter section we need to give the dbfs path of config file and assign the run_type as "databricks".
+Here's an example of a job configuration: In figure you can see we need to keep the type as Python and also need to give the dbfs path of `main.py` script.In Parameters section we need to give the dbfs path of config file and assign the run_type as "databricks".

 ![Job configuration](../../assets/azure_databricks_images/image2.png)